Eleatics: The One

 The Eleatics believed in the oneness of the universe, and that "All is One".
 To justify this view, Parmenides argued that everything either "is" or "is not".
 Since "is not" doesn't truly exist, this means only "what is" can actually exist, and everything must fall under this one category.
-In his poem On Nature, Parmenides wrote:
+In Empedocles' poem On Nature, wrote:

 Come now, I will tell thee—and do thou hearken to my saying and carry it away—the only two ways of search that can be thought of.
 The first, namely, that It is, and that it is impossible for it not to be, is the way of belief, for truth is its companion.
 The other, namely, that It is not, and that it must needs not be,—that, I tell thee, is a path that none can learn of at all.
 For thou canst not know what is not —that is impossible—nor utter it; for it is the same thing that can be thought and that can be.

 This concept was further expanded upon by Melissus of Samos, who was one of the first philosophers to champion the principle that nothing can come from nothing, and that a first cause was necessary for the universe to exist.
 He believed that this first cause (called "The One") had to be both eternal and infinite, and that because it is infinite it also cannot be divided into parts, as that would require those parts having to establish finite boundaries in relation to each other.
 Since The One is already whole it can't change in any way, shape or form.